FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-30-Ashe free dry weight-Protocol.md

     9. Line cafeteria trays with aluminum foil and fill with empty pre-burned pans, using tweezers to transfer pans.
     10. After centrifuging 15-mL tubes, pipet 4 mL of supernatant (host fraction) into a pre-burned pan.
 Record the pan number used for each sample, and indicate in notebook that this is the host fraction for that sample.
     11. Transfer trays of filled pans to drying oven at 60°C for at least 24 h.
     12. Weigh dried pans (using tweezers when transferring).
 Should be “at constant weight”.
+You may need to weigh pans at 20, 24 and 28 hours to ensure samples have reached a constant weight.
 Leaving samples in drying oven longer than 24 h may be necessary, and is likely not detrimental.
     13. After samples have reached a constant weight, weigh pan + dried samples on a 4- decimal scale and record weight (= “D” in Table 1.)
     14. After recording the weight of the burned pan + dry tissue (and salts), place in the muffle furnace at 450°C for 4-6 h.
 Turn on the muffle furnace and click the 'up' arrow to set the temperature to 450 C. Once set, the muffle furnace will begin to heat up.
 After the 4-6 h time period, turn off the muffle furnace.
 This needs time (could be hours) for the muffle furnace to cool down. *Budget for this in lab time.
 You cannot take the pans out right away.*
 	*NOTE: The organic fraction will burn off at 450°C leaving only salt and inorganics behind.
 The difference between the dry weight and burned weight is the organic fraction of biomass.*